Yassine Benrahou

-Yassine Otmane Benrahou (born 24 January 1999) is a professional footballer who plays as midfielder for Prva HNL side Hajduk Split.
+Yassine Otmane Benrahou (born 24 January 1999) is a professional footballer who plays as midfielder.
 Born in France, he previously represented France and Morocco at youth international level.

 Club career

 On 6 August 2018, Benrahou signed his first professional contract with Bordeaux, keeping him at the club for three seasons.
 He made his professional debut with in a 3–2 Ligue 1 loss to Lyon on 26 April 2019.

 Benrahou joined Nîmes permanently in June 2020, after he spent the second half of the 2019–20 season on loan at the club.
 He signed a three-year contract, while Nîmes paid a transfer fee of €1.5 million to Bordeaux.

 On 26 January 2023, Benrahou joined Hajduk Split signing a contract until summer 2026 with an option for one more year.
+On 27 January 2025, Benrahou was loaned to Caen for the rest of the 2024–25 season.

 International career

 Benrahou was born in France to a Moroccan father and Algerian mother.
 A former youth international for France, he switched and represented the Morocco U20s in a pair of 2019 Africa U-20 Cup of Nations qualification matches in March 2018.